armando013005/demogame/README.md

-## demo game for the SAC's Computer Science Club
+## SHOOTING ZEROS

-with the help of GDQuest
+demo game for the SAC's Computer Science Club with the help of GDQuest